AgileAppstate/javatrix-team-liquid/README.txt

-Implementing Java Matrix API based on a specification from CS 5666.
+Implementing a Java Matrix API based on a specification from CS 5666.